 "Broker non-votes" are shares present by proxy at the Annual Meeting and held by brokers or nominees as to which (i) instructions to vote have not been received from the beneficial owners and (ii) the broker or nominee does not have discretionary voting power on a particular matter.
 If you are a beneficial owner of shares held in "street name" and you do not provide voting instructions to your broker, your shares may be voted on any matter your broker has discretionary authority to vote.
 Under the rules that govern brokers who are voting with respect to shares held in "street name," brokers generally have discretionary authority to vote on "routine" matters, but not on "non-routine" matters.
 The ratification of the appointment of an independent registered public accounting firm (Proposal 2) is considered a routine matter.
-Non-routine matters include the election of directors (Proposal 1), the advisory vote on executive compensation (Proposal 3) the vote on the proposed Amended and Restated Certificate of Incorporation (Proposal 4).
+Non-routine matters include the election of directors (Proposal 1) and the advisory vote on executive compensation (Proposal 3).
 We encourage you to provide instructions to your broker or other nominee regarding voting your shares.
 On any matter for which your broker or other nominee does not vote on your behalf, the shares will be treated as "broker non-votes."